 |SS Obergruppenführer Hans-Adolf Prützmann with Heinrich Himmler.
 That appears to be Heydrich in the background left, but I could be mistaken.|

 Prützmann assembled four reliable SS men and two members of the Hitler Youth to carry out the operation.
 In an extremely unusual move, one of the Hitler Youth was a League of German Maidens (BDM) girl, Hauptgruppenführerin (Captain) Ilse Hirsch.
-Women were the backbone of the Third Reich, and they became an increasingly important part of the Nazis' secret operations as the military situation deteriorated.
+Women were the backbone of the Third Reich, and they became an increasingly important part of the Germans' secret operations as the military situation deteriorated.
 This likely was due to their ability to appear non-threatening and gain easy access to soft targets.
 Ilse happened to be a long-standing propaganda figure who would have been considered absolutely reliable, and that was the essential quality for Operation Carnival.
 Obviously, it was a high honor for her to be chosen and a testament to her loyalty to the Party.

 The members of the actual Carnival team (Prützmann only coordinated from Berlin) were: